 Jump to » Blackberry • iPhone • Nokia

-Most smartphones and tablets with Android version 2.x or later have simplified and traditional Chinese locale support, which gives you Chinese fonts and the option to change the entire interface into Chinese.
+Most smartphones and tablets with Android version 2.x or later have simplified and traditional Chinese locale support, which gives you Chinese fonts and the option to install Chinese input and even change the entire interface into Chinese.

 If you're not sure Chinese is included in your device at all, see my FAQ on how to look for Chinese language support, and what to do if it's missing.
 But most of you can skip this.

 Most Android devices can read Chinese websites and documents on your device right out of the box, so your only question may be how to write Chinese.
 That's easy: with just one or two quick downloads from Google Play, any Android device will have Chinese input methods.